-Developing an affordable and effective preventative maintenance inspection (PMI) program hinges on gathering and analyzing detailed cost data.
+Developing an affordable and effective preventive maintenance inspection (PMI) program hinges on gathering and analyzing detailed cost data.

 To ensure fleet managers fully understand their fleet’s maintenance costs, a maintenance program that focuses on collecting detailed information, evaluating costs and making actionable decisions must be put in place.